The Legend of Zelda: Ocarina of Time: Development

 Ocarina of Time was developed concurrently with Super Mario 64 and Mario Kart 64 for the Nintendo 64 by Nintendo's Entertainment Analysis & Development (EAD) division in 1994, for more than $12 million with a staff of more than 200.

 Development was migrated from the 64DD disk drive peripheral to cartridge due to the high data throughput of streaming 500 motion-captured character animations throughout gameplay.
-Initially targeting 16-megabytes, it was increased to 32 megabytes, as Nintendo's largest game ever.
+Initially targeting 16 megabytes, it was increased to 32 megabytes, as Nintendo's largest game at the time.
 Early in development, the team had concerns about the data storage constraints of the cartridge; in the worst-case scenario, Ocarina of Time would follow a similar structure to Super Mario 64, with Link restricted to Ganondorf's castle as a central hub, using a portal system similar to the paintings that Mario uses to traverse the realm.
 An idea that arose from this stage of development, a battle with a doppelganger of Ganondorf that rides through paintings, was used as the boss of the Forest Temple dungeon.

 While series co-creator Shigeru Miyamoto had been the principal director and producer of Super Mario 64, he was involved in the game's production and now in charge of five directors by acting as a producer and supervisor of Ocarina of Time.
 Different parts were handled by different directors, a new strategy for Nintendo EAD.
 Four or five initial teams grew over time, each working on different basic experiments, including scenario and planning, Link's actions, transforming classic 2D items into improved 3D form, camera experiments, motion capture, sound, special effects, and the flow of time.
 The dungeons were designed by Eiji Aonuma.

 Miyamoto drew inspiration for the market around Hyrule Castle from half-timbering in Lower Franconia.